 This year, we’re celebrating HIEC’s 30th anniversary.
 Since its inception in 1989 as the Halton Industry Education Council, HIEC has worked with thousands of students, teachers, industry partners and supporters.
-To say thank-you to everyone who has touched HIEC in the past 30 years, we’re telling 30 stories about the people who have made the organization what it is today.

 Over 30 years, HIEC has been guided and supported by a volunteer board with representatives from local industry, school boards, colleges and public service.
 Meeting on a quarterly basis, the group is not just a strategic sounding board for the organization’s senior management, it’s also a committed collective of men and women who all strongly believe in HIEC’s vision and mission.
 Two of the most passionate members of the board have one other thing in common – they’ve both served as Chairs of the Board.

 As we celebrate our 30th year, Brent Scowen currently serves as the Chair of HIEC’s Board, and also sitting at the table is Mike Carberry, who acted as HIEC’s first Board Chair 30 years ago.
 Although their tenures of Chair spans 30 years, some common themes arose when we sat down to chat with them early this year.